Kangaroo Jack – Official Community & Indigenous Round Partner of the South East Melbourne Phoenix Basketball Club

 Phoenix CEO Tommy Greer says the start of the partnership is a proud moment for the club.

 “We’re super proud to be teaming up with Kangaroo Jack to make a real difference in local Indigenous communities and hope to kickstart the basketball dreams of many Indigenous youth across Victoria,” Greer said.

 “Sport is a powerful vehicle that brings people together and teaches vital skills applicable in everyday life.
 We aspire to play a long-term role in the development of Indigenous basketball pathways in Victoria by supporting the incredible work of Kangaroo Jack and the Koorie Academy, as well as committing our own time and energy in the community as a club.”

-Kangaroo Jack have signed on as an Official Partner of the Phoenix for the 2021/22 and the 2022/23 NBL seasons.
+Kangaroo Jack have signed on as an Official Partner of the Phoenix for the 2021/22 NBL season.

 About the Artwork

 Indigenous Australian Artist: Nathan Patterson

 Nathan is a proud Wagiman man from Pine Creek, Northern Territory and is currently living on the Surf Coast in Victoria.

 Born from the ashes of fire, the Phoenix represents the South East Melbourne Phoenix basketball team and symbolises determination and resilience.
 This painting also pays respect to Aboriginal & Torres Strait Islanders, who rise against the odds to become elite professional basketball players and represent their Country.
 Depicted around the rising Phoenix are men and women gathered together, symbolising the hard work and determination to pursue their dreams.
 They are role models for the next generation of Australian basketball superstars.